Deadbolts are the bread and butter of home security and are a cheap and effective way to improve the resilience of your doors.

 - Burglars seek the smallest risk—which can mean finding either an unlocked door or one that is weak enough to kick down quickly.

-- Lock picking tools are a dead giveaway for malicious intent—burglars don't want to be caught with anything that might incriminate them.
+- Professional lock pick tools are a dead giveaway for malicious intent—burglars don't want to be caught with anything that might incriminate them.

 Oddly enough, the most commonly used tools of a thief are screwdrivers, crowbars, and hammers.
 99.9% of lock pickers are hobbyists and not out to steal your stuff.